Matt Cooper (Irish journalist): Television work

 Cooper was a frequent host of live UEFA Champions League coverage on TV3.
 He has also hosted live rugby and GAA matches on the same channel.

-To coincide with the 100 year anniversary of Battle of the Somme in July 2016, Cooper narrated the RTE documentary Heroes Of The Somme, which uncovered the stories of some of the men that won The Victoria Cross fighting there.
+To coincide with the 100-year anniversary of Battle of the Somme in July 2016, Cooper narrated the RTE documentary Heroes Of The Somme, which uncovered the stories of some of the men that won The Victoria Cross fighting there.

-From 2017 to 2021, Cooper has co-hosted The Tonight Show on Virgin Media One with Ivan Yates.
+From 2017 to 2021, Cooper co-hosted The Tonight Show on Virgin Media One with Ivan Yates.

 Writings

 Cooper's book, Who Really Runs Ireland, was published in 2009.
 It examines Irish businessmen and politicians and their relationships.